 As you all might know already, I am very fond of Indian Thalis and have eagerly lapped on reading different Indian Thalis.
 Sometime back NDTV Food featured Top 10 Udupi dishes and ever since then I have been wanting to make a Udupi Thali myself.

 One fine day, I finally sat down to pick up my Udupi menu.
 I knew I will not be able to prepare the elaborate and complete Thali.
-However I wanted to make sure that I picked up atleast one of the items listed in their elaborate menu.
-I saw this list and went ahead deciding.
+However, I wanted to make sure that I picked up at least one of the items listed in their elaborate menu.
+I saw the list on wiki and went ahead of deciding.

 Another surprise element was reading that coconut being predominately used in Udupi Cuisine as well.
 So when a Sambar is prepared without coconut, it is called “Bol Koddel”.
 As the natives think without coconut, the sambar is plain.

 The Bol Koddel can be prepared in two ways.
 One using the Udupi Sambar powder